THE CROOKES CHINESE LAUNDRY MURDER

 Throughout the arrest and trial Doon remained calm and composed.
 This disposition remained with him until he was hanged on January 5th 1923 at Armley Jail in Leeds.
 His only wish during the period between sentence and execution was that he wanted to be beheaded rather than hanged as this would be in accordance with his native custom.
 The two executioners Thomas Pierrepoint and Thomas Phillips did not comply with this wish.

-231 Crookes is no longer a Chinese Laundry but is in fact a shop that is run by the Dr Barnardo's charity.
+The Chinese Laundry where the tragic events occurred is at the centre of the above photograph which was taken in the early twentieth century.231 Crookes is no longer a Chinese Laundry but a shop that is run by the Dr Barnardo's charity.

 Photograph of 231 Crookes Sheffield - taken July 2004